sebv/istio-wiki/Vendor-FAQ.md

 ```
 	modified:   vendor (untracked content)
 ```
 Do not add this to your PR.
-Unlike you explicitly wanted to make dependency changes, see next question:
+Unlike you explicitly wanted to make dependency changes, like in the previous question.

 ## How do we auto update dependencies?